Paradigm (venture capital firm): Uniswap lawsuits

+FTX bankruptcy

 In November 2022, due to the bankruptcy of FTX, Paradigm had its $278 million investment in FTX written down to zero.
 In February 2023, Paradigm, Sequoia Capital, Thoma Bravo were sued in a class action for hyping the legitimacy of FTX.
 Paradigm was involved in the trial of Sam Bankman-Fried and during the trial it was revealed that Paradigm had initial misgivings on investing in FTX but were manipulated by Bankman-Fried to investing in it.

+Post 2023

 In May 2023, The Block reported Paradigm's website homepage completely removed any mention of Web3 or crypto and had changed to "research-driven technology," which included artificial intelligence (AI).
 Paradigm downplayed the shift to AI stating it had not pivoted away from crypto although its team had been experimenting with AI.
 Investors as well as portfolio company founders were upset by the brand change stating they were not notified in advance.
 At that point, Paradigm had not invested in any AI startups.

 In September 2023, Paradigm submitted an amicus curiae arguing that the U.S. Securities and Exchange Commission had overstepped its authority when it filed charges against Binance in June that year.

+Ehrsam's departure

 In October 2023, Ehrsam stepped down from his managing partner role at Paradigm.
 Huang would remain as the managing partner.